Danikard/portfolio/README.md

 first individual project of first week at moringa's wecode program
 #### instructions
-make a personal online portfolio with good use of html and css include different basic thtmls and css tags
+make a personal online portfolio with good use of html and css include different basic html and css tags
 #### link to my portfolio
 https://danikard.github.io/portfolio/
 #### lisence